Book of Kells

 - Bekijk op kaart

-Trinity College, College Street, Dublin, Republic of Ireland
+Trinity College, College Street,

 The Book of Kells remains one of the world's most famous manuscripts with its ornately decorated pages written back around 800 AD.
 Housed in Trinity College, this book of the four gospels in latin is one of Ireland's major visitor attractions.

 The Book of Kells is the centrepiece of an exhibition which attracts over 500,000 visitors to Trinity College in Dublin City each year.

 Written around the year 800 AD, the Book of Kells contains a richly decorated copy of the four gospels in a latin text, based on the Vulgate edition (completed by St. Jerome in 384 AD).

 The gospels are preceded by prefaces, summaries of the gospel narratives and concordances of gospel passages compiled in the fourth century by Eusebius of Caesarea.
 In all, there are 340 folios (680 pages).